MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 - The thumbnail must be a PNG file with a resolution of either 1920 x 1080 pixels or 3840 x 2160 pixels.
 - The title can’t exceed 255 characters.

-Like the other fields on the Store listing page, trailers must pass certification before you can publish them to the Store.
-Be sure your trailers comply with the [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx).
+Like the other fields on the Store listing page, trailers must pass certification before you can publish them to the Microsoft Store.
+Be sure your trailers comply with the [Microsoft Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx).

 There are additional requirements depending on the type of file.